Juliet Angus: Personal life

 On July 21, 2007, she married Canadian businessman Gregor Angus.
 They have two children together, a daughter and a son.
 The family divide their time between their homes in Battersea, South London and Clapham, south west London.

+By the time of airing of The Real Housewives of London she had moved to Paddington, London.

 Angus dated the comedian and actor Bob Saget in 1997.
 She paid tribute to Saget following his death in 2022.